Natural Parks in Extremadura

 I like this short by Juan Frutos (https://es.m.wikipedia.org/wiki/Juan_Frutos) No music, just the sounds of wildlife and some great shots of the scenery in Extremadura.

-This region comprises of two provinces, Caceres and Badajoz, its capital nevertheless being Merida.
+This region of Extremadura comprises of two provinces, Caceres and Badajoz, its capital nevertheless being Merida.
 The capital is certainly worth a visit to view its fantastic Roman ruins.
 Romans put Extremadura on the stage of history, and Merida was one of the most important cities in the whole Roman Empire.
 Later on the region was, for a long period of time, the border between Moorish and Christian Spain.

 Tours in Extremadura from Viator